Quiche Florentine With Fontina And Fresh SpinachJump to Recipe

 Can you use Fresh or frozen spinach?

-Spinach is the base of this filling.
-I like to use fresh.
+There aren’t a ton of ingredients in this quiche and spinach should be the main flavor.
+I like to use fresh spinach.
 If you use frozen, that’s just fine but be sure to let it thaw and squeeze out as much liquid as possible.
 Watery quiche is not ideal.

-Wilt the spinach with some garlic and olive oil in a skillet.
+Wilt the spinach with some garlic and olive oil in a skillet over medium heat.
 I like to slice my garlic for this recipe instead of mince it.

 Making the quiche filling

-For the custard mixture, whisk together some eggs with cream.
+For the custard mixture, whisk together some eggs with heavy cream in a bowl.
 Could you use milk?
 Sure.
 Half and half?
 Go for it.
 For me though, if I’m making quiche I’m going full-on cream.

-Then pour in the whisked eggs.
+Then pour in the egg mixture.
 The custard mixture should come up to the edge of the crust.
 Be sure to move around the filling a bit to make sure the eggs get evenly distributed.

 The Quiche Florentine will need to bake for 25-30 minutes.
 The finished quiche will be golden brown around the edges and set in the middle.